 Reading is a brilliant way to distract myself from my chronic pain.
-I only read non-fiction books, but the escapism of getting stuck in to a good book, can be an effective pain relief.
+I only read non-fiction books, but the escapism of getting stuck in to a good book, can be an effective way to manage my pain.
 Even if it doesn’t take the pain away completely, the fact that I am doing something I enjoy means I am not letting my pain win.

 Catch up on my previous posts where I talk about the positive effects of reading and managing chronic pain:

 Here are 10 non-fiction books that I recommend.

 Click on the titles or images below to read more about and buy these books from Amazon.